Generative Human Geometry Distribution: Experiments and Results

 \section{Experiments and Results}

-In this section, we first conduct ablation studies on the training pair construction strategy, different formulations of geometry distribution, and network architecture.
-Then we compare our method with state-of-the-art generative methods regarding the pose-conditioned generation.
-Finally, we showcase our synthesizing results of novel pose generation.
+In this section, we first conduct ablation studies on the training pair construction strategy and network architecture.
+Next, we compare different formulations of geometry distribution, including the formulation proposed by ~\citet{zhang2024geometrydistribution} and our proposed alternatives.
+Finally, we compare our method with state-of-the-art generative methods regarding the two selected generative tasks.